A day of contrasts

 Please forgive the negativity.
 I’m exhausted and depressed, which is unusual for me.
 The hotel is a haven though, and we will regroup and enjoy the magnificent mountain scenery of snow caped peaks, on the way south, in the morning.
 Actually, the skies at 6.30pm, are laden with snow clouds, so we may be blanketed in white by morning?

-Well, the heaven have opened and a spectacular storm of thunder and lightning lasted for some time followed by torrential rain.
+Well, the heavens have opened and a spectacular storm of thunder and lightning lasted for some time, followed by torrential rain.
 Its freezing so we ‘hit the hay’ early to get warm.
 What will the morrow bring?..;)

 Goodnight.